This is an everyday story of the sordid revolving door between US Health insurance company United Health and the NHS.

 - Commissioning support services

-- Scriptswitch decision support for GP prescribing (which United Health UK acquired in 2009) is in most GP surgeries.
+- Scriptswitch decision support for GP prescribing (which United Health UK acquired in 2009) is in at least between a third and a half of GP surgeries.

 - Referral management services

 - GP Empower (accelerating large scale GP practices)

 - Integrated Care Systems support: “Optum® brings practical hands-on experience having delivered integrated care for over 20 years in the US.
 Our tried and tested approach has helped systems deliver proven results.”
 This updates an earlier brochure on accountable care systems/organisations which is no longer available.
 However NHS For Sale quotes Optum’s now defunct webpage: “We currently operate 26 accountable care organisations in the U.S., and are supporting sustainability and transformation partnerships in the U.K. to manage population health risk and deliver care as an integrated group of providers.”

 The overall aim is to control, sideline and override doctors’ treatment decisions – as we can see through NHS England’s consultation on stopping funding numerous elective care treatments and its mandatory Integrated Urgent Care Services specification.
 This removes patients’ direct access to clinicians and redirects them through NHS 111 to a clinical advisory service that works off the algorithms in a clinical decision support tool.